alexballas/go2tv/README.md

   -t string
         Cast to a specific UPnP/DLNA MediaRenderer URL.
   -v string
         Path to the video file.
-(Triggers the non-GUI mode) -version
+(Triggers the CLI mode) -version
         Print version.
 ```